 Can you identify any areas where your rivals seem to be failing to produce results?

-This may need a bit more work to determine, but once you’ve defined what ‘underperformance’ looks like, you’ll be able to immediately understand where rivals are failing.
+This may need a bit more work to determine.
+Once you’ve defined what ‘underperformance’ looks like, you’ll be able to immediately understand where rivals are failing.

-For example, looking at engagement values vs. the number of articles published is a simple approach to see whether the competition is failing.
+For example, look at engagement values vs. the number of articles published.
+This is a simple approach to see whether the competition is failing.

 Here are some questions to consider:

-- What is the size of the brand’s audience on the social platform that you are focused on?
+• What is the size of your competitor brand’s audience on the social media platform for which you want the results?

-- Is the engagement ratio (in relation to audience size) low or high?
+• Is the engagement ratio in regard to the audience size high or low?

-- How do you determine what low or high engagement values are for your brand and industry?
+• How will you determine what is the low or high engagement values for your specific brand or industry?

 Which Types of Content are Good Performers and Why?